 WHY POLITICAL RISKS MATTER FOR TRADING

-Countless studies have shown that a significant decline in living standards from war or a severe recession increases the propensity for voters to occupy radical positions on the political spectrum.
+Countless studies have shown that a significant decline in living standards from war or a severe recession increase the propensity for voters to take up radical positions on the political spectrum.
 As such, people are more likely to deviate from market-friendly policies – such as capital integration and trade liberalization – and instead focus on measures that turn away from globalization and are deleteriously inward-facing.

 The modern globalized economy is interconnected both politically and economically and therefore any systemic shock has a high probability of echoing out into the world.
 During times of significant political volatility amid inter-continental ideological changes, it is crucial to monitor these developments because within them are opportunities to set up short, medium and long-term trading strategies.

---- Written by Dimitri Zabelin, Jr Currency Analyst for DailyFX.com
+--- Written by Dimitri Zabelin, Analyst for DailyFX.com

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.